 It’s been a similar story for Neil:

-One of our subsidiary organisations, the Lady Verdin Trust, has been supporting people to live in flats for many years.
-They’ve found that good planning, close attention to what people are saying, and flexibility are keys to success.
+Choice Support has been supporting people to live in flats for many years.
+We’ve found that good planning, close attention to what people are saying, and flexibility are keys to success.

 “I have lived in my own flat since 2011.
 Before that I lived in a residential home for people with learning disabilities.
 Living in the home made me feel depressed and lonely.
 I didn’t see my family often.
 If we went out I had to go with other people and I was restricted to returning to the home with the rest of the party.
 People I lived alongside had different needs to me – some more profound.
 This led to difficulties in communication.